furiosa-ai/furiosa-models/docs/models/resnet50_v1.5.md

 ```

 ## Model inputs
-The input is an 3-channels image of 224x224 (height, width).
+The input is a 3-channel image of 224x224 (height, width).

 * Data Type: `numpy.float32`
 * Tensor Shape: `[1, 3, 224, 224]`